jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 "That sounds kind of nice, actually," Jess said.
 "Winnipeg can be overwhelming sometimes."

 Tyler snorted.
 "You think Winnipeg is overwhelming?
-Try moving here from Toronto."
+Try moving here from Ontario."

+"Toronto's different though," Becca said.
+"That's actually a big city."

 They launched into a debate about city sizes, and Sophia sat quietly, eating her sandwich and trying to figure out the social dynamics.
 Tyler and Ethan were clearly close—probably teammates.
 Jess seemed quieter, more observant.
 And Becca was...
 Becca was the kind of person who made everything look easy.
 She laughed at the right moments, asked follow-up questions, kept the conversation flowing.